avocado-framework/avocado/docs/source/WritingTests.rst

           /run/variants/six_hundred_cycles:sleep_length => 1

-You can see that it creates all possible variants of each ``multiplex domain``, which are defined by ``!mux`` tag in the yaml file and displayed as single lines in tree view (compare to double lines which are individual nodes with values).
+You can see that it creates all possible variants of each ``multiplex domain``, which are defined by ``!mux`` tag in the YAML file and displayed as single lines in tree view (compare to double lines which are individual nodes with values).
 In total it'll produce 8 variants of each test::